 Experts also have a huge choice of terrain from couloirs to steep mogul fields.
 The lift system is excellent so there are rarely queues for the lifts although the slopes are often overcrowded in peak weeks.

 Beyond the slopes there are a fantastic range of activities on offer, from snowshoeing and snowmobiling to paragliding and husky sledging.
 The toboggan run from 1850 to 1550 is a real highlight for both children and adults.
 Indoor activities include bowling and rock climbing.

 Between 1550 and 1650 is the Aquamotion Centre where you can take a dip in the indoor and outdoor swimming pools and relax in the hammam, saunas or Jacuzzi.
 Le Forum sports centre is also popular with families.
 Other experiences include taking a cookery course with a Michelin-star chef or exploring one of the local galleries.

 Where to Stay in Courchevel 1850Luxury Ski Chalets in Courchevel 1850

 Courchevel 1850 is renowned for its ski-in/ski-out accommodation.
-Chalets such as Les Gentianes, Perce Neige and Shemshak Lodge offer direct access to the slopes.
-The resort is also home to some of the most exclusive chalets in the Alps; Edelweiss, Le Petit Palais and Abruzzes all rent for over €60,000 per week.
+Chalets in Courchevel 1850 such as Perce Neige and Shemshak Lodge offer direct access to the slopes.
+The resort is also home to some of the most exclusive chalets in the Alps; Chalet Tahoe, Le Petit Palais and Le Coquelicot all rent for over €60,000 per week.

-There are also some incredible apartments which are linked to five-star hotels such as Penthouse Les Airelles and Apartment Amethyst.
+There are also some incredible apartments that are linked to five-star hotels such as Penthouse Les Airelles and Apartment Amethyst.
 More affordable options include chalets Les 3 Soeurs and Jardin Alpin.